apache/pulsar/site2/docs/client-libraries-java.md

 > Note:
 >
-> If topic is a partitioined topic, a partition topic only have one active consumer and partitions will distributed to multiple consumers.
+> If a topic is a partitioned topic, the partitioned topic only has one active consumer, and messages of the partition are distributed to multiple consumers.

 #### Shared